yawpitch/spacedinvaders/README.md

 ### Audio

 Sounds will only work with [`simpleaudio`][simpleaudio] and its dependencies installed.
-Worked out of the box for me, buy Your Mileage May Vary.
+Worked out of the box for me, but Your Mileage May Vary.

 ## Credits
 Couldn't have gotten anywhere near this accurate without the awesome resources at: